 As of last week, the Market Climate for stocks remained characterized by unfavorable valuations and unfavorable market action.
 The Strategic Growth Fund remains fully hedged, with a “staggered strike” position that provides somewhat stronger defense against market weakness, largely financed from the “implied interest” we would otherwise earn on the hedge.
-Though the hedge configuration can cause a pattern of day-to-day returns that is sometimes slightly counter to market fluctuations, the Fund is not “net short” and it is not positioned in a way that would be expected to lose value as a result of a sustained market advance.
+Though the hedge configuration can cause a pattern of day-to-day returns that is sometimes slightly counter to market fluctuations, the Fund is not “net short.”
 The Fund is also not positioned in a way that is intended to “make a killing” on a steep market decline.
 The dollar value of our shorts never materially exceeds our long holdings.
 Rather, as was the case in 2000-2002, I would expect the majority of Fund returns to be driven by the gradual (if uneven from day-to-day) “accrual” of a performance difference between the stocks we hold long and the indices we use to hedge.
 This difference can be both positive or negative, but since the inception of the Fund it has been the primary driver of our returns (for informational purposes, the stock selection record of the Fund is broken out separately in our performance chart).

 In bonds, Treasury yields experienced a “spike” higher last week, reversing about 3 weeks of downward progress.
 I continue to believe that Treasury prices have something of a “speculative” component to them, since it's not clear that investors really intend to “lock in” a yield of just over 4% for a 10-year commitment of capital.
 To the extent that yields normalize at some point even several years from now, purchasers at today's Treasury prices are likely to achieve a total return of even less than 4% between today and that future point.
 So it's clear that whatever demand there is for Treasury bonds is driven by the speculative expectation of selling them to someone else at even lower yields.
 Given oncoming recession risk, that may very well be a reasonable expectation, but it's still important to recognize that the basis for Treasury exposure here is largely speculative, not “investment” driven.